cypress-visual-regression/cypress-visual-regression/README.md

 cy.get('#my-header').compareSnapshot('just-header')
 ```

-You can pass arguments as an object to `cy.screenshot()`, rather than just an error threshold, as well:
+You can pass arguments as an object to `cy.compareSnapshot()`, rather than just an error threshold, as well:

 ```js
 it('should display the login page correctly', () => {